mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol.md

 Forward Bit:

-: The next bit (0x20) of byte 0 indicates if a network devices that replies to this packet should consume or forward it.
+: The next bit (0x20) of byte 0 indicates if a network device that replies to this packet should consume or forward it.
 By default it SHOULD be set to 0.

 Packet Type: